 Not the usual swings and roundabouts, but climbing frames, sand toys, little demonstrations of scientific principles, and a set of magic mirrors.
 So if you ever wanted to look taller, smaller, broader or slimmer, this is the place.

-Just a few machines selling cold drinks, coffees, ice cream, chocolate and similar.
+On my visit, a snack area also had a few vending machines that sold cold drinks, coffees, ice cream, chocolate and similar.

 Tickets & visitor tips